 The most popular ride at Linnanmäki is the classic wooden rollercoaster, Vuoristorata.
 Opened in 1951 with visitors to the 1952 Olympics in mind, it became a permanent fixture at the park.

-In October, as the evenings grow darker, the park will hold a Carnival of Lights, an annual display of dazzling lights throughout the park.
+In October, as the evenings grow darker, the park holds its Carnival of Lights, an annual display of dazzling lights throughout the park.
+The Carnival of Lights will be open this year from 10.10 – 20.10.

 It is worth noting that the park is owned by the Children’s Day Foundation, and funds from ticket sales are used to support the development of work towards the welfare of children.